plenigo/plenigo.github.io/index.md

                 <div class="post-preview">
                     <a href="login">
                         <h2 class="post-title">
-                            Login
+                            Registration and Login
                         </h2>
                         <a href="login" style="color:grey">
-                        Integrating the plenigo login flow.
-Standard login and Single Sign on (OAuth2).
+                        Use the plenigo registration and login process.
                         </a>
                     </a>
                 </div>